 Smart energy monitoring

 The variety of complex medical equipment in the medical system often has a large demand for energy, and it is easy to occur that the equipment in the non-use state has not been powered off for a long time, leading to the waste of energy consumption.
 The LoRaWAN gateway collects all these various energy consumption data, and sends them to the cloud for further analysis.
-By monitoring and analyzing the energy consumption of medical devices, it can effectively optimize equipment utilization, reduce energy consumption costs, and improve patient experience and satisfaction.
+By monitoring and analyzing the energy consumption of medical devices with smart meter plug, it can effectively optimize equipment utilization, reduce energy consumption costs, and improve patient experience and satisfaction.

 Smart medical waste management